INTERVIEW BY MARKO SYRJALA

 And also, the whole rock scene in New York now, I mean, if you think Manhattan now, how many rock clubs are left anymore?

 Now, that’s true.
 That’s true.
 Yeah, yeah.
 It’s changed a lot.

 I know.
 CBGB’s, BB King, everything.
 That’s right.
-Come to think of it, I remember when I moved to– when we moved, actually Paul and I moved out to L.A. around the same time.
-We were living in New York; like I said, we had similar lives in New York.
+Come to think of it.
+I remember when I moved to– when we moved, actually Paul and I moved out to L.A. around the same time.
+We were living in New York; as I said, we had similar lives in New York.
 We both had these sports cars in town.
 The worst place to have a sports car is in New York City.
 You couldn’t even think of doing that, but we did.
-Every time we went to park the car you had some guy hanging on and telling you that he’s going to watch it for you and he wanted money from you.
+Every time we went to park the car, you had some guy hanging on and telling you that he would watch it for you and wanted money from you.
 It just started to feel so ghetto.
 Even though New York changed and it became a lot better after that.
 In that period of time, it was a little bit grungy, and it was uncomfortable, and it was not safe until Giuliani came in and kind of cleaned things up.
-So, at that time we were talking and saying, “You know, I might be thinking about moving to L.A.
+So, at that time, we were talking and saying, “You know, I might be thinking about moving to L.A.
 You can get a house for the same money that you have an apartment in New York.
-You can drive around there, you have fresh air.”
+You can drive around there, and you have fresh air.”
 So we kind of decided around the same time to move out and to go to L.A.